Friday, January 3, 2014

 But the one sunrise I have never captured is the first one of the year.
 At the Punta Sur on Isla Mujeres is the Cliff of Dawn, the eastern-most point in all of Mexico.
 This is the first location in Mexico to be touched by the morning sun.

-Sign marking the Cliff of the Dawn at Punta Sur
+Sign, the Cliff of the Dawn at Punta Sur

 It’s a way of celebrating that all is well in their world as they begin another year.

-Photo from Sue Lo's collection
+Sue Lo's collection

-From Day Grey's photo collection
+Day Grey's photo collection

-Two hours later we are tired and looking forward to bed.
+Two hours later, we are tired and looking forward to bed.
 We are happy to let the celebrations rage on without us.

-One enthusiastic woman wishes me happy birthday in English.
+One enthusiastic woman wishes me a happy birthday in English.
 “No, no. I meant Happy New Year.”
 She says, laughing at her mistake.

 I casually wonder if they are celebrating the tradition of the twelve grapes.

 Each grape has special significance – wishes for prosperity, luck, love, wealth and good health.
-The twelve grapes must be consumed in the twelve seconds leading up to midnight to bring the good luck.
+The twelve grapes must be consumed in the twelve seconds leading up to midnight to bring good luck.

-We don’t how to ask if they practice this tradition, so we wish them "¡Feliz año nuevo!" and continue walking home.
+We don’t know how to ask if they practice this tradition, so we wish them "¡Feliz año nuevo!" and continue walking home.

-Sipping my morning coffee I remark to Lawrie, that in two years I can officially retire.
+Sipping my morning coffee, I remark to Lawrie that in two years I can officially retire.
 He looks at me quizzically.
 “What?”
-I laugh, and explain that I remember sitting in my grade-ten history class, calculating what year I would turn sixty-five and be able to retire.
+I laugh and explain that I remember sitting in my grade-ten history class, calculating what year I would turn sixty-five and be able to retire.
 How odd for a fifteen-year-old to be thinking of that, and even stranger that I would remember the occurrence forty-eight years later.
-As it turns out we retired six years ago, much sooner than I anticipated, to this exceptional little Caribbean island.
+As it turns out, we retired six years ago, much sooner than I anticipated, to this exceptional little Caribbean island.

 Best wishes for a wonderful 2014

 It’s a great place to wake up to the first sunrise of the New Year.
-Maybe we didn’t make the trek to actually see the sun strike the eastern-most place in Mexico, but our hearts were there in place of our corporal beings.
+Maybe we didn’t make the trek to actually see the sun strike the eastern-most place in Mexico, but our hearts were there in place of our corporeal beings.

 Okay, that’s just a fancy way of saying: I was too tired to even think about it!

-Happy New Year to Everyone
+Happy New Year to everyone

 5 comments: